FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

 ## 1. Abstract

-The aim of this project was to design and construct a prototype of a system with the functionality of a minimal oscilloscope, signal generator with square wave, triangle wave and sine wave output capability, and a logic analyser.
+The aim of this project was to design and construct a prototype of a system with the functionality of a minimal oscilloscope, signal generator with square wave, triangle wave and sine wave output capability, and a logic analyzer.
 A prototype was constructed on a breadboard using a Teensy 3.2 development board and operated by a button, potentiometer, and PC USB to UART communication.
 The system's display made use of an SSD1306 OLED screen and UART to PC USB, visualised on a program called SerialPlot.
-The prototype performed at an adequate level and had not included the logic analyser function.
+The prototype performed at an adequate level and had not included the logic analyzer function.

 The video demonstration for this assignment can be found at this [link](<https://youtu.be/k7B1CE4BUfc>)

 ## 2. Introduction

-The aim of this project was to design and construct a prototype of a system with the functionality of a minimal oscilloscope, signal generator with square wave, triangle wave and sine wave output capability, and a logic analyser.
+The aim of this project was to design and construct a prototype of a system with the functionality of a minimal oscilloscope, signal generator with square wave, triangle wave and sine wave output capability, and a logic analyzer.

 The requirements of the project are as follows: